World's policeman wins rare applause for FIFA crackdown

 U.S. Attorney General Loretta Lynch said on Wednesday that the indictment alleged corruption that was "rampant, systemic and deep-rooted both abroad and here in the United States".

-Still for some, it was galling to see a country that prefers baseball, basketball and its own American version of football to football crack down on the sport.
+Still for some, it was galling to see a country that prefers baseball, basketball and its own American version of football to soccer crack down on the sport.